b-l-x-s-s-e-d/Bedwars-Custom-Match-Scripts/README.md

 # Custom Match Scripts

 These scripts work ONLY in the Roblox Bedwars Custom Game Script tab.
-It CANNOT get you banned, and it is NOT going to work outside of Roblox Bedwars
+It CANNOT get you banned, and it is NOT going to work outside of Roblox Bedwars.

 ## Aimbot
 ```lua